Graham Norton

-Graham William Walker (born 4 April 1963), better known by his stage name Graham Norton, is an Irish comedian, actor, author, and television host.
-Well known for his work in the UK, he is a five-time BAFTA TV Award winner for his comedy chat show The Graham Norton Show (2007–present) and an eight-time award-winner overall—he received the British Academy Television Award for Best Entertainment Performance three times for So Graham Norton (2000 to 2002).
-Originally shown on BBC Two before moving to other slots on BBC One, his chat show succeeded Friday Night with Jonathan Ross in BBC One's prestigious late-Friday-evening slot in 2010.
+Graham William Walker (born 4 April 1963), known professionally as Graham Norton, is an Irish comedian, broadcaster, actor, and writer.
+He is a five-time BAFTA TV Award winner for the comedy chat show The Graham Norton Show (2007–present).
+He has received the British Academy Television Award for Best Entertainment Performance three times for the chat show So Graham Norton (1998–2002).

-From 2010 to 2020, Norton presented the Saturday-morning slot on BBC Radio 2.
-In 2021, he began presenting on Saturdays and Sundays on Virgin Radio UK.
-Since 2009, he has served as the BBC's television commentator for the Eurovision Song Contest, which led Hot Press to describe him as "the 21st century's answer to Terry Wogan".
 He has been noted for his innuendo-laden dialogue and flamboyant presentation style.

-Prior to establishing himself as a presenter, Norton appeared as Father Noel Furlong in three episodes of the multiple award-winning Channel 4 sitcom Father Ted.
+After an early career doing stand-up comedy, Norton gained recognition for his portrayal of Father Noel Furlong in three episodes of the multiple award-winning sitcom Father Ted (1996–1998).
+From 2010 to 2020, he presented the Saturday-morning slot on BBC Radio 2, and from 2021 to 2024, he presented his weekend show for Virgin Radio UK.
+Since 2009, Norton has served as the BBC's television commentator for the Grand Final of the Eurovision Song Contest.
 In 2012, he sold his production company So Television to ITV for around £17 million.
-In 2019, he became a judge on RuPaul's Drag Race UK.
+In 2019, Norton became a judge on the reality competition series RuPaul's Drag Race UK.